VasAtanasov/SoftUni-Java-Advanced-January-2019/src/L03StacksAndQueues/README.md

-#Stacks and Queues - Lab
+# Stacks and Queues - Lab
 This document defines the exercises for "Java Advanced" course @ Software University.
 Please submit your solutions (source code) of all below described problems in Judge.

-I.	Working with Stacks
+## I.	Working with Stacks
-1. Browser History
+### 1. Browser History
 Write a program which takes 2 types of browser instructions:
 •	Normal navigation: a URL is set, given by a string
 •	The string "back" that sets the current URL to the last set URL